Emmanuel Kampouris

-Emmanuel Andrew "Mano" Kampouris (born December 14, 1934) is a Greek-American businessman and philanthropist.
+Emmanuel Andrew Kampouris (born December 14, 1934) is an American businessman and philanthropist.
 He spent more than 30 years with American Standard Companies, a conglomerate known for manufacturing plumbing fixtures and air conditioning equipment, including 11 years as chief executive of the company, where he implemented efficiency processes for which Fortune described him as a "prophet of zero working capital".
 Born in Egypt to a Greek family, Kampouris was educated in England before joining a family ceramic manufacturing business.
 After retiring from American Standard in 1999, Kampouris remained active as a corporate board member, philanthropist and film producer.

 Early life and education

-Kampouris was born in Egypt in 1934 to Eurydice Caralli Kampouris, a concert pianist, and Andrew Kampouris, a Greek cotton businessman.
+According to a biography published by Mark Coppenger on which Kampouris collaborated, he was born in Egypt in 1934 to Eurydice Caralli Kampouris, a concert pianist, and Andrew Kampouris, a Greek cotton businessman.
 He grew up speaking Greek, English, Italian and Arabic and was raised in the Greek Orthodox Church.
 His primary and secondary education was at the Mansourah Greek School and Victoria College in Egypt, then at the King's School, Bruton, in England, where he was a fencing champion.
 He matriculated at Christ Church, Oxford in 1954 and studied law.

 Business career

-Kampouris returned to Egypt after his studies and joined his father's business.
+According to Coppenger, Kampouris returned to Egypt after his studies and joined his father's business.
 After the Kampouris family's cotton farms were nationalized by Egyptian ruler Gamal Abdel Nasser, he joined his wife's family business, a stoneware concern that manufactured sewer pipes.
 He undertook a chemistry course with a focus on ceramic technology at North Staffordshire College of Technology.
 The company relocated its manufacturing operations from Egypt to Greece, and Kampouris became plant manager there.
 Through business connections, he recommended that Ideal Standard, then the European brand of American Standard, build a plant in Greece.

 In 1966, Kampouris joined American Standard's new Greece operation as general manager of manufacturing.
 He rose through the ranks, relocating to the United States to become vice president of the international and export group in 1979 and later becoming senior vice president for building supplies.